 “Our treatment policies have been developed to be informed by the most up-to-date clinical evidence, best practice and clinical opinion nationally.
 During this engagement period, we would really value and appreciate feedback from the public to ensure our next phase of treatment policies are as clinically robust as possible for our local patients.”

-The policies being reviewed are:
+The policies being reviewed were:

-- To view the associated documents for each policy please click the links above.
+- To view the associated documents for each policy please click the links above

-- To view the table describing the existing policy and the proposed changes, please click here.
+- To view the table describing the existing policy and the proposed changes, please click here

 For more information on treatment policies, please click here.